francoism90/mediadb/README.md

 ### Front-end/app

-- <https://github.com/francoism90/mediadb-app> - Optional front-end/app (Cordova) for MediaDB written in Vue and Quasar.
+- <https://github.com/francoism90/mediadb-app> - Optional front-end (SPA/PWA)/app (Capacitor) for MediaDB written in Vue and Quasar.
 Currently only tested on Android.

 Note: it is recommend to clone/install MediaDB projects as subfolders, e.g. `/var/www/html/api` (mediadb-api) and `/var/www/html/app` (mediadb-app).